Fartlek Runs: The Simple, Flexible Way to Run Faster and Build Endurance

 #3: Fartlek Fun

-Instead of doing timed interval training, you will use landmarks on your run, such as mailboxes, lampposts, telephone poles, or street signs to determine when you will start your hard effort and when you will and each of your surges.
+Instead of doing timed interval training, you will use landmarks on your run, such as mailboxes, lampposts, telephone poles, or street signs to determine when you will start your hard effort and when you will start each of your surges.

 For beginners, I suggest using mailboxes if you live in a relatively dense neighborhood with lots of houses.